 - What are those things that I do and enjoy in multiple contexts?

 - What adds a spark to my life?

-This for me is the 4th piece of the clarity puzzle.
-We'll all do better if we consider the impact of our actions, more narrowly on our own lives and those that we touch, and also in a wider sense in terms of our community, and globally.
-When designing a fulfilled life, getting clarity on the impact you wish to make will help with your sense of meaning and purpose.
+This for me is the key piece of the clarity puzzle.
+We all do better if we consider the impact of our actions, more narrowly on our own lives and those that we touch, and also in a wider sense in terms of our community, and globally.
+When designing a fulfilled life, getting clarity on the impact you wish to make will help you with your sense of meaning and purpose.

 - What impact do I want to have in the world?